PixarAnimationStudios/OpenUSD-proposals/proposals/language/README.md

 That would return either the inherited value or a sentinel `Unknown` value when no language is specified.
 Perhaps USD could have some convenience function to do user locale lookup, but I do not think that needs to be a requirement.

+#### Language Selection Recommendations

+When the requested or desired language is not represented in the set of languages within the file, there are some recommendations on how a runtime can pick a fallback option.

+Following the recommendations of CLDR and BCP-47, we suggest:

+1. If a language is available within the set of languages, pick that attribute. e.g. `en_US` matches `text:en_US`
+2. If a language isn't available, check for a more specific version of that language. e.g. `de_DE` matches `text:de_DE_u_co_phonebk`
+3. If a more specific language isn't available, then pick a less specific purpose. e.g. `en_US` matches `text:en`
+4. If a less specific version isn't available, take the version without any language specified. e.g. `en_US` matches `text`

 ## Risks